 complexities of French wine labelling, and obtain the best value for

-European AOP classification is in the process of replacing the old
+European AOP classification is in the process of largely replacing the

 French AOC classification, following a European ruling in

 2009.
 "Appellation" wines represent about 50% of the total Franch wine